caprado/REOF2/README.md

 ### Tracking Progress

 We use a JSDoc-style tagging system to track which functions have been categorized and refactored.
-See [docs/TAGGING_GUIDE.md](docs/TAGGING_GUIDE.md) for details.

 **Quick example:**
 ```c